Trump says 'major decisions' on Syria likely in next 24 to 48 hours

 Last April, the Trump administration launched strikes on a Syrian-government airfield in retaliation for a brutal chemical attack on the town of Khan Sheikhoun.
 The latest attack comes as Trump deliberates the future of the American military in Syria.

-Trump said last week that he wanted U.S. troops and civilians out of Syria by the fall.
+The president said last week that he wanted U.S. troops out of Syria by the fall.
 His desire for a rapid withdrawal faced unanimous opposition from the Joint Chiefs of Staff, the Pentagon, the State Department and the intelligence community, which argue that keeping the 2,000 U.S. soldiers currently in Syria is key to ensuring the Islamic State does not reconstitute itself.

 Trump has called Russia out in the past for its support of the Assad regime, and much of his administration's Iran policy centers around the Islamic Republic’s destabilizing activities in Syria.

-However, Trump remains open to the idea of speaking directly with Putin, insisting that it’s better to find common ground with Russia on Syria, and other economic and security matters.
+However, Trump remains open to the idea of speaking directly with Putin, insisting that it's better to find common ground with Russia on Syria, as well as other economic and security matters.

-Trump spoke with his French counterpart, Emmanuel Macron, Sunday, with the two leaders vowing to "coordinate a strong, joint response” to the alleged attack.
-British Prime Minister Theresa May also condemned the attack, and criticized Russia for its continued support of the Assad regime.
+Trump talked on Sunday with his French counterpart, Emmanuel Macron, and the two leaders agreed to "coordinate a strong, joint response" to the alleged attack.
+British Prime Minister Theresa May also condemned the suspected use of chemical weapons, and criticized Russia for its continued support of the Assad regime.